ericvolp12/ericvolp12.github.io/_posts/2016-10-12-package_notify.md

 *Note: I will be working on better galleries using some cool features of Jekyll and yaml/markdown but until then please bear with the blind insertion of images.*

-If you'd like to view the full resolution images, check here: https://goo.gl/photos/z7Kbuemx8AATqjpe8 .
+If you'd like to view the full resolution images, check here: [Google Photos Album](https://goo.gl/photos/z7Kbuemx8AATqjpe8) .
 I downscaled and compressed them so the blog page remains under 1 MB.

 ![Package Notipi](/public/images/2016-10-12/1.jpg)
 ![Package Notipi](/public/images/2016-10-12/2.jpg)